josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/🏛️_the_power_was_centralised_the_responsibility_was_outsourced.md

 It may still:

-* impose deadlines;
+- impose deadlines;
-* reject applications;
+- reject applications;
-* set dress and document rules;
+- set dress and document rules;
-* close correction windows;
+- close correction windows;
-* determine eligibility;
+- determine eligibility;
-* publish rankings;
+- publish rankings;
-* refuse exceptions;
+- refuse exceptions;
-* defend the finality of procedure.
+- defend the finality of procedure.

 The hollowing occurs in the opposite direction.

 The institution may lack sufficient internal ability to:

-* test supplier claims;
+- test supplier claims;
-* inspect systems;
+- inspect systems;
-* reconstruct failures;
+- reconstruct failures;
-* identify subcontracting;
+- identify subcontracting;
-* audit technical logs;
+- audit technical logs;
-* anticipate interactions between vendors;
+- anticipate interactions between vendors;
-* maintain alternatives;
+- maintain alternatives;
-* operate safely when a supplier fails.
+- operate safely when a supplier fails.

 The result is a centre with abundant authority over the student and inadequate authority over the machinery acting in its name.

-⸻
+---

-📦 The Outsourced Examination
+## 📦 The Outsourced Examination

 NTA’s public tender archive shows that examination delivery has involved procurement across a wide range of functions, including computer-based testing, examination-management services, security and surveillance, live CCTV, biometric authentication, frisking, exam-monitoring agencies, digital infrastructure, examination centres, QR-code systems and outsourced manpower.
-(NTA)

 This does not establish that every listed service was used in every examination.